hm-lang/core/proposals/README.md

 ```

 Enums provide a few extra additional properties for free as well, including the number of
-values that are enumerated via the method `count(): index`, the min and max values
+values that are enumerated via the method `size(): count`, the min and max values
 `min(): index`, `max(): index`, and some convenience methods on any instance of the enumeration.

 ```